Meghalaya: Festivals

 Being a Christian majority state, Christmas is one of the biggest festivals of Meghalaya, celebrated in almost all of the parts of the state—villages, towns with great fervour and enthusiasm by native Christian Tribes.
-The entire state comes alive with Christmas trees, carols and lights during 25th December.
-Shillong and Cherrapunji are best definition for tourists who wants to see and celebrate Christmas.
+The entire state comes alive with Christmas trees, carols and lights during 25 December.
+Shillong and Cherrapunji are best destination for tourists who want to see and celebrate Christmas.